Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Does a Texas Resale Certificate Expire?

-Texas Sales and Use Tax Resale Certificates don’t expire, though a vendor should periodically request a new one every few years to ensure all information is up to date.
+Texas Sales and Use Tax Resale Certificates don’t expire, though a vendor should periodically request a new one every few years to ensure all information is current.

 Where do I file the Texas sales tax exemption certificate?